 Dashcams are convenient on the road, especially in the case of accidents.
+There are some models that allow coverage of both in and outside the cabin, such as these greatest front and rear dashcams.
 But did you know that you can leave it to monitor your car and its surroundings even when the vehicle is powered down?
 Yes, parking mode is possible as long as the equipment has the ability for it (you will have to check the specifics for your device) and can be hardwired.
 That way, you are still covered in the case of vandals as well as accidental scratches and dents on the car while you are away.

 How do you do it?
 You’re in luck — we will cover that today with this article while also peppering a few more tips here and there.
 While it is commonly done by dashcam owners, we feel that we owe it to you to preface this guide with a warning: hardwiring a dashcam into the fusebox can do permanent damage to your car.
 If you are not confident that you can complete the task without any damages, it would be better to seek the help of professionals for a fee.
 Better safe than sorry, right?